 Mr. MacVeigh was a founding member, past President & CEO and Chairman of the Board of Rubicon Minerals Corporation from 1996 to 2006.
 Prior to 1995, Mr. MacVeigh spent 12 years with Texas Gulf and Falconbridge (now Glencore), 7 years with Westmin Resources and 5 years with Lac Minerals (now Barrick).
-Mr. MacVeigh has been President and CEO of Constantine Metal Resources Ltd. since its formation in 2006. until its sale in 2022.
+Mr. MacVeigh served as President and CEO of Constantine Metal Resources Ltd. from its formation in 2006. until its sale in 2022.

 John Proffett, B.A., Ph.D.